MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_PVA.md

 19. Select **Call an action** and select **Create a flow**.

-20. Power Automate should open on a new browser window or tab.
+20. Power Automate should open in a new browser window or tab.

 21. Select your **country/region** and click **Get started**, if prompted.